SoftwAIre/charity_recommender/README.md

 - Donation amount is represented on a logarithmic scale:

 ![](https://github.com/Chris-Manna/charity_recommender/blob/master/log%20donation.png)
-- In the future, I will substitute the logarithmic values for dollar values.
+- In the future, the plan is to substitute the logarithmic values for dollar values.

 Frequency:
 - Donation amount: The dataset contains donors that donated one time, and donors that have donated once per month over a multi-year span.